zeppole

 Apple Brioche Braid

-A popular recipe on our site is the Raspberry Brioche Braid, a pastry Zoe came up with to mimic a Danish braid without quite as much work.
-Since berries are now behind on us and we look forward to cold days and even colder nights, I decided to try my hand at an Apple version of Zoe’s creation.
-Since my children devoured the braid in moments I can assure you that is it in fact, quite delicious, and a perfect way to start a day, or end one.
+A popular recipe on this site is the Raspberry Brioche Braid, a pastry that mimics a Danish braid without quite as much work.
+Since berries are now behind on us and we look forward to cold days and even colder nights, here’s an Apple version.

 Apple Brioche Braid